minollisantiago/HyperPyText/README.md

       return await Clients.select().run()
 ```

-### Piccolo Auth
+### Authentication (Piccolo)

 **Structure**

-If you choose to go with Picoolo authentication, the project will have a folder inside the db folder with the following structure:
+If you choose to go with Piccoolo authentication, the project will have a folder inside the db folder with the following structure:

 ```
 src/app/db/